hasanahmed1810/FlutterBMIApp/README.md

-A simple bmi app made using flutter
+A simple BMI app made using flutter